facebookresearch/DPR/README.md

 Note: you can use much large batch size here compared to training mode.
 For example, setting batch_size 128 for 2 GPU(16gb) server should work fine.
 You can download already generated wikipedia embeddings fro our original model (trained on NQ dataset) using resource key 'data.retriever_results.nq.single.wikipedia_passages'.
-Embeddings for a better model to be provided soon.
+Embeddings resource name for the new better model 'data.retriever_results.nq.single-adv-hn.wikipedia_passages'

 We generally use the following params on 50 2-gpu nodes: batch_size=128 shard_id=0 num_shards=50